ramongsilva/Sequential-pattern-mining-in-pubmed-abstracts-sentences-on-anticancer-activity/README.md

  <li><a href='https://github.com/ramongsilva/sequential-pattern-mining-in-pubmed-abstracts-sentences/blob/main/Patterns-polifenol-gene-associations.tsv'>Patterns-polifenol-gene-associations.tsv</a>: list of patterns mined with polyphenol-gene entities associations.</li>
  <li><a href='https://github.com/ramongsilva/sequential-pattern-mining-in-pubmed-abstracts-sentences/blob/main/Patterns-gene-cancer-associations.tsv'>Patterns-gene-cancer-associations.tsv</a>: list of patterns mined with gene-cancer entities associations.</li>
 </ul>

+<h2>Rules Dictionary</h2>
+<p>The sequential pattern mining contributes for creation of a dictionary with 25 rules for <a href='https://github.com/ramongsilva/Information-extraction-from-pubmed-abstracts-sentences-on-polyphenols-anticancer-activity'>Information Extraction Step</a>.
+Click to see <a href='https://drive.google.com/file/d/1DotCACylU7GueHaPJkstwriWsJElFyI3/view' target='_blank'>more information about Rules Dictionary Implementation</a>.</p>